signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="VectorizedMathFunctions"><a/>
 ### Vectorized Math Functions

-Vector functions operate on arrays of floating-point data, for example 8x 32-bit single-precision floating-point or 4x double-precision.
+Vector functions operate on arrays of floating-point data using SIMD instructions included in SSEn and AVXn CPU extensions.
+SIMD examples include 8x 32-bit single-precision floating-point operations calculated in a single CPU clock cycle, or 4x double-precision.
 Here are some additional notes about vectorized math functions:

 * vector math functions contribute to significantly faster codec performance.
 They appear in generated code built with --fast-math -O3 compiler options